 - Insufficient Hot Water

 If you’re experiencing zero or a small amount of hot water, there could possibly be a concern with the pilot light.
-If you’re unsure how to repair the water heater, contact our technicians at 210-570-9705.
+If you’re unsure how to repair the water heater, contact our technicians at 210-570-9705 in San Antonio.
 While some homeowners can relight the pilot light themselves, it can be dangerous if you’re apprehensive of the steps to take.

 If you detect a rotten egg smell, don’t attempt to light the pilot.
 Call your city’s utility company at once.